Linyi-Wei/2020MLF-PROJECT/README.md

   * 'location' is also difficult to handle and we want to find the generality of fake jobposting wherever it is.
   * 'department' is just like job title with many different values.
   * 'industry' and 'function' is also difficult to deal with and uselless for finding generality.
 #### b.
+Replace text features with length
-To avoid text analysis and simplify the model, use the length of 'company_profile'，'description'，'requirements'，'benefits' to replace the text.
+ * To avoid text analysis and simplify the model, use the length of 'company_profile'，'description'，'requirements'，'benefits' to replace the text.
 #### c.
-Map ordinal feature: 'required_education'，'required_experience'.<br>
+Map ordinal feature: 'required_education'，'required_experience'
  * Map required education level including 'Bachelor's Degree', 'High School or equivalent'.etc with integer from 0 to 10.
 Map required experience including 'Mid-Senior level','Associate'.etc with integer from 0 to 5.
 #### d.
-Use one-hot encoding to encode nominal features.<br>
+Use one-hot encoding to encode nominal features
- * Employmnet type is encoded to 4 columns to represent 5 different types.
+ * Employment type is encoded to 4 columns to represent 5 different types.

+## 3.2 Feature Selection
+After feature trimming, there are 17 features.
+In the meantime,  one-hot excoding may cause multicollinearity.
+So we need select important features.
+<br>We choose KNN to select features.